obsidianmd/obsidian-help/en/Obsidian Publish/Manage sites.md

 ## Create a new site

-**Note:** The number of sites that you can have at the same time is determined by your Obsidian Publish subscription.
+> [!note] The number of sites that you can have at the same time is determined by your Obsidian Publish subscription.
 Before you create a new site, make sure that your subscription allows it.

 1. In ribbon, to the left of the application window, click **Publish changes** (paper plane icon).
 2. If you already have an existing site, click **Switch site** (arrows icon).